AdaCore/spark2014/docs/lrm/source/packages.rst

       :Trace Unit: 7.1.4 LR any name_value_options must be the final options in the list

 #.
-A ``package_declaration`` or ``generic_package_declaration`` shall have a
+A library level ``package_declaration`` or ``generic_package_declaration`` shall
-   completion [(require a body)] if it contains a non-null Abstract_State aspect specification.
-If a package declaration has a non-null Abstract_State aspect but in Ada a body is not required, a pragma Elaborate_Body shall be stated within the package declaration to make it required in Ada.
+   have a completion [(require a body)] if it contains a non-null Abstract_State aspect specification.
+If a library level package declaration has a non-null Abstract_State aspect but in Ada a body is not required, a pragma Elaborate_Body shall be stated within the package declaration to make it required in Ada.

    .. ifconfig:: Display_Trace_Units